 Genealogical Research Service

-The service includes a number of research options including advice and one-to-one consultations.
-In addition to the service outlined below, the Genealogy Department also provides an online research service via subscription through the Irish Family History Foundation at kildare.rootsireland.ie
+In addition to the advisory service outlined below, researchers can access our online research service via subscription through the Irish Family History Foundation's website at www.kildare.rootsireland.ie

 Tracing Your Kildare Ancestors Guide

-Mario Corrigan, James Durney and Karel Kiely have also published a guide called Tracing Your Kildare Ancestors.
+Karel Kiely, Mario Corrigan and James Durney have also published Tracing Your Kildare Ancestors.

 The publication is also well illustrated with maps of the various administrative divisions; with examples of the types of records to be found; and with other relevant material.
 It also provides background on the social history of the counties and how this history has affected the keeping and survival of records.
 The book also contains a comprehensive index.